wachaon/wes/docs/README.en.md

 # Bundling (packaging) and installing modules

 In *wes* , a bundle of several modules is called a package.
-You can install the package for *wes* published on *github* .
-A *github repository* is required to publish a package.
+You can install the package for *wes* published on *github* . *github repository* is required to publish a package.

 ## *bundle*

 When publishing a package to *github* , *bundle* bundles the required modules and creates *bundle.json* .

 1. Only one package can be published in one *repository*

 2.  *package.json* is required.
-At a minimum, the description of the `main` field is required. ```json {
+At a minimum, the description of `main` field is required.

-        "main": "index.js"
+    ```json
-    }
+     { "main": "index.js" }
     ```

 3. Make the repository *public* if you want to publish the package

 4. Starting with `version 0.12.0` , packages with direct module loading into a directory above the working directory will not be bundled.
 Packages in the upper directory *wes\_modules* or *node\_modules* can be bundled.

 Enter the following command to bundle: Refer to *package.json* for what to bundle.